Inspired by a good joke and a stirring play, I offer these remarks, including a rather unorthodox ending:

 “…the normal rules of the game—due process; political compromise; the presumption of innocence; free speech; even reason itself—must be suspended….
 America is imperfect,” she continued.
 “The past few years, and the problems they have laid bare, have rocked my faith like no others before.
 But the ideas this country is based on truly are exceptional, worthy of our relentless defense and more.
 The idea that we should judge each person not by their station or their family lineage but by their deeds; that human beings have agency—these are revolutionary ideas that are, at root, Hebrew ones.
 We should never be shocked that any ideology that makes war on these true and eternal values will inevitably make war on us.”

 So, how do we check the “new McCarthyism,” and the self-censorship it induces?
-Our Jewish tradition, which unites us here today, tells us to listen to the better angels of our nature, recognizing Soviet dissident Alexandre Solzhenitsyn’s insight that “the line separating good and evil passes… through every human heart.”
+Jewish tradition tells us to listen to the better angels of our nature, recognizing Soviet dissident Alexandre Solzhenitsyn’s insight that “the line separating good and evil passes… through every human heart.”
 That’s why we should think of our life’s deeds as perfectly balanced helping us strive to tip the scale toward the good with every act we do, as rabbinic sage Maimonides taught.

 So why not try creating new cards by loving your neighbor as yourself?
 Imagine listening with radical curiosity to someone with differing beliefs and having them reciprocate.
 Then try engaging in conversation where you express their views, and they yours.
 Might common ground be more easily discovered?